 We often get caught up just treating the external, but our skin is a reflection of internal health.
 Recurrent breakouts are best remedied by addressing the root of imbalance—with the right skincare and nutrition.
-Here, Los Angeles-based holistic nutritionist Kristin Dahl, founder of Dahlhouse Nutrition and The Women’s Wellness Collective, shares the acne diet approach she uses with her own clients.
+Here, Los Angeles-based holistic nutritionist Kristin Dahl, founder of The Women’s Wellness Collective, shares the acne diet approach she uses with her own clients.
 In addition to the more obvious tactics (drink lots of water, cut back on sugar), she recommends incorporating more of these 5 key nutrients.

 Antioxidants have myriad benefits for skin, but research indicates that people with acne tend to have lower natural levels of them.
 Supplementing with vitamin E and vitamin A, two potent antioxidants, has been shown to help clear skin.